 Gracious Dog and cat owners are the reason we're here, and we'll do anything reasonable to help them.

-Healthy Everything we carry is healthy and well-made.

-Happy Visiting our stores is a happy and educational experience.
+Healthy Everything we carry is healthy and well-made. Нарру Visiting our stores is a happy and educational experience.
 Solutions We give useful, accurate answers and focus on helping people choose healthy foods for their dogs and cats.
 Fair prices Our prices are among the lowest in the area.
 Satisfaction If something doesn't work, we'll happily take it back.

-Clean Our work spaces are well-organized, and our displays sparkle.
+Class Oververte and an well encoding to a down the laws an obtain Clean Our work spaces are well-organized, and our displays sparkle.
 Carry-outs We carry out purchases over fifteen pounds.

-Consistently varied The human experiences we create are unique to each moment, customer, staffer and store, but each reflects Mud Bay's values and character.
+Carry-Outs we early out putchases over inteen pounds.
+Consistently varied The human experiences we create are unique to each moment, customer, Y staffer and store, but each reflects Mud Bay's values and character.